 Monet’s Garden and House is the second most visited tourist site in Normandy after the Mont Saint Michel, and it can get hectic during the day.

 You can visit art galleries, the impressionism museum, cafes, and restaurants in and around the village in the daytime.
 But an early evening, when most visitors leave for the day, is the best time to explore and take photos of the town without the crowds.
-If you fancy a glass of French wine, a couple of restaurants are open till late.
+If you fancy a glass of French wine, a few restaurants are open till late.
 Otherwise, you can walk around the town and check the queueing spot to save time in the morning.

 There’s also a memorial to seven British airmen among the other older tombstones.
-The day after the D-Day, their plane was shot and crashed close to the nearby River Seine, killing all the crew.
+The day after D-Day, their plane was shot and crashed close to the nearby River Seine, killing all the crew.